A Traveler's Guide to Day of the Dead Altars

-The underworld, home of the deceased, is not depicted as a horrible place of misery and suffering.
+Here, the underworld is not depicted as a horrible place of misery, suffering, and death.
 Instead, the deceased are seen as festive and lively calacas, or skeleton characters.
-This level of the altar also commonly includes candles and cempasúchil, or marigolds, which light and scent the way for the spirits of the deceased to return to the living for the Día de los Muertos celebration.
+This level of the altar also commonly includes candles and cempasúchil, or marigold flowers, which light and scent the way for the souls of deceased family members to return to the living for the día de los muertos celebration.

 Earth elements are, of course, found on the Earth level of the altar.
 These may include fruits, grains and clay pots.

 The element of Air

 Air is depicted on all levels of the altar.
 Altar shawls and papel picado, as well as smoke from the candles and incense, blow in the wind (air).

 Fire, like air, is represented on all three levels of the altar, in the flames of the candles and the fire-like orange color of the cempasúchil.

 The element of Water

 Water can be found on the Earth level of the altar, commonly in a clay jar to quench the spirits' thirst after the long journey from the underworld.

 Where have you seen a Día de los muertos altar?